SAP-samples/teched2022-IN261/exercises/ex1/README.md

 ![Pic 4](/./images/IN261-ex1-5.png)

 10. Click on View Event References
-11. Now you can select your event on the left (Changed, Created) or click into the green box to expand the event description.
-You will see the Request body with example values.
+11. Now you can select your operations on the left (Changed, Created) or drill deeper into header and payload.

 ![Pic 4](/./images/IN261-ex1-6.png)

-8. Click on Schema to see the Schema
+8. Check out the exmaples for *Payload* and *Headers*

 ## Exercise 1.2 - Explore switching events on in SAP S/4HANA (optional)